 - For larger single storey rear extensions, your local planning authority may consult your immediate neighbours.
 If they raise an objection, the planning authority will take this into account when making their decision.

 - Sometimes development rights are time limited.
 For example, some must be completed within a certain time period, and others are only permitted for a certain number of years.
 This applies to a range of permitted development rights and not solely to those where prior approval is required.

 - You can appeal a prior approval rejection under section 78(1)(c) of the Town and Country Planning Act 1990.
 Consulting with a town planner can help you tackle this process with the best chance of success.

 As long as you provide all of the correct information and documents, the prior approval process should be a great deal simpler than going through a planning application.
 Prior approval is designed to be much less strict in its requirements as it is reserved for permitted developments.

 Hiring a town planner can effectively take all of the hassle out of the prior approval process for you.
 Your town planner can liaise with your local planning authority, ensuring they receive all of the correct documents to get your application dealt with as swiftly as possible.
-If you’re unsure about hiring a town planner please read our Guide on When to Hire a Town Planner and take a look at our download a Guide on How to Choose a Town Planner.
+If you’re unsure about hiring a town planner please read our blog on When to Hire a Town Planner and take a look at our download a Guide on How to Choose a Town Planner.

 Whether you have your heart set on extending your current home or looking into converting or changing the use of a building, the first thing you need to do is figure out the scope of permitted development rights.
 Our Permitted Development & Use Class eBook helps you understand the type of work that typically requires planning permission and which processes you’ll likely have to go through.